Yyassin/SYSC3010Lab4/README.md

 <!--
 Once the database is setup and the mydbconfig.py is set, each student should run the [device.py](device.py) so that their device is registered on the database.

 The device (RPi) will be registered under the user configuration.
-But, each student should give authorization to their group mates to control their own SenseHAT display/device (see instructions above) -->
+But, each student should give authorization to their teammates to control their own SenseHAT display/device (see instructions above) -->

 ### GitHub and git tasks
 1. Open at least 4 issues and assign a label to each